Hannesrasmussen/Sprite.js/README.md

 ![Sprite.js](thumbn.png)

-[Sprite.js - Documentation & Guide]

-Author: Hannes Rasmussen
+Hannes Rasmussen - Hannes.e.rasmussen@gmail.com - https://www.hannesrasmussen.se
-E-mail: Hannes.e.rasmussen@gmail.com
-Website: Hannesrasmussen.se

-// Sprite.js is uncompressed for the sake of IDE comments.
+Sprite.js is uncompressed for the sake of IDE comments.

+______________________________________________________
 (Question) - (How do I import / require this?)
-______________________________________________________

     Add the following to your HTML document: